Royal New Zealand Coastguard: Education

-More information is available on the Coastguard Boating Education website.
+More information is available on the Coastguard website.

-Coastguard App For Mobile Phones
+Free Coastguard App

-Available on platforms such as Android and iOS there is a Coastguard application available to download, this application can give you access to be able to log a trip with Coastguard without having to call Coastguard Radio on the phone of on the VHF radio.
+Available on platforms such as Android and iOS, there is a free Coastguard application available to download, this application can give you access to be able to log a trip with Coastguard without having to call Coastguard Radio over the phone or on the VHF radio.
 It can also give the weather information for your local area and give you other information such as Coastguard Radio map.
 It also can provide tidal information and allow you to plot locations on a map for memory, for an example fishing spots, etc.

-Old4New lifejacket replacement programme
+Old4New lifejacket upgrade programme

-As part of a water safety campaign, Coastguard is conducting a programme where old, and oftentimes unserviceable, lifejackets can be replaced at a lower cost than the retail price.
+As part of a water safety campaign, Coastguard conducts a programme where old, and oftentimes unserviceable, lifejackets can be replaced at a lower cost than the retail price.
 More information is available on the Old4New website.

 Statistics

 Financials

-In the 2018 financial year, Coastguard New Zealand received $10.6m in income and had $9.9m in expenses.
+In the 2023/24 financial year, Coastguard received $30m in income and had $30.7m in expenses.